-Looking for ways to integrate wholesome goodness into your diet?
+Looking for ways to integrate more whole grain goodness into your diet?
 Quinoa is one of the fastest-cooking choices you can make, and it's chock-full of nutrients your body loves.
-We'll tell you all about this superfood, then offer great ways to integrate it into your plan to eat well.
+Here, learn how to cook quinoa for a variety of quinoa recipes, its benefits, and the most delicious ways to integrate quinoa into your diet.

-Although quinoa (KEEN-wah) is often referred to as a grain, it is actually the seeds of a plant that is native to South America.
-Because of its high protein content, the food was referred to as the Mother Grain among the ancient Incas -- quinoa was a sustaining staple of their diet.
-Today, it remains a key player on the food scene in South America.
+Although quinoa (KEEN-wah) is often referred to as a grain, it is actually the seed of a native South American plant.
+Quinoa is high in protein and thus was a sustaining staple in the Incan diet.
+Today it remains a key player on the food scene in South America.

-There are more than 1,500 varieties of quinoa seeds in many colors, but the most common variety is an ivory-color quinoa.
+There are more than 1,500 varieties of quinoa seeds in many hues, but the most common variety is an ivory-color quinoa.
 You can find it at health-food stores and well-stocked supermarkets.

 Here are basic instructions for cooking four side-dish servings of quinoa (1-3/4 cups cooked quinoa).
-If you want to cook more, simply use the ratio of 1 part quinoa to 2 parts water, adjusting the amount of salt to taste and adjusting the pan size as needed.
-After cooking, be sure to drain off any water, if necessary.
+If you want to cook more, simply use the ratio of 1 part quinoa to 2 parts water, adjusting the amount of salt to taste and the pan size as needed.

-Quinoa has a mild, slightly nutty flavor that's sometimes compared to couscous.
-As such, it plays nice with a variety of flavors -- and goes with just about anything.
-A few ideas:
+Quinoa has a mild, slightly nutty flavor and a texture that's sometimes compared to couscous.
+As such, it goes with just about anything.
+A few ideas for quinoa recipes: